 How to Make Grilled Chicken Pockets

 Sprinkle your veggies atop the chicken, and yes, we used both the chicken and veggies straight from the freezer.
-Since the Tyson Grilled & Ready chicken is fully cooked, all we need to do is get all our ingredients hot and melty on the grill.
+Since all the ingredients are fully cooked, all we need to do is get all our ingredients hot and melty on the grill.

 The cheese comes next, which helps prevent it from sticking to the foil since it isn’t the ingredient sitting on the top.
 Lastly, we topped it with our marinara sauce to give it some more flavor and a bit more moisture, too.